imsc-rosetta/imsc-rosetta-specification/styles.md

 _r_default should be set such that the origin and extent represent the active subtitle area, and fontSize set such that extent(y) / fontSize x lineHeight is close to a round number.

-This resulting number is the etherial 'number of lines on a screen', and should be used to position region edges.
+This resulting number is the ethereal 'number of lines on a screen', and should be used to position region edges.

 ### fontSize